aws-samples/mlu-eep-generative-ai/README.md

-# Introduction to Generative AI Course
+# Introduction to Generative AI
 ## A Comprehensive Learning Path for Generative AI with Amazon Bedrock

-Welcome to the Generative AI course!
+Welcome to the Generative AI content!
 This repository contains educational materials designed to help you understand and work with Generative AI technologies, with a special focus on Large Language Models (LLMs) and Amazon Bedrock.

-## Course Overview
+## Content Overview

-This course is structured into 5 comprehensive lessons, each accompanied by hands-on laboratory exercises in the form of Jupyter notebooks.
+This content is structured into 5 comprehensive lessons, each accompanied by interactive laboratory exercises in the form of Jupyter notebooks.
 The notebooks contain detailed instructions, explanations, and activities to reinforce theoretical concepts with practical implementation.

 ## Repository Structure

-This course material is organized into two primary components:
+This material is organized into two primary components:

 ### 📚 Lessons
 Contains instructional materials for each module: